prajwal-stha/technical-assessment-python/readme.md

 User Profile is a powerful and flexible toolkit for building user profiles.

-This Project uses a reusable app `custom-user-profile`, which consists of the core logic of our project.
+This Project uses a reusable app `custom-user-profile`, which consists of the core logic of this project.
 Full documentaion of the reusable app is [here](https://github.com/anjaan-g/custom-user-profile)

 ### Requirements